soniajoseph/soniajoseph/_pages/about.md

 ## Background

 I studied computer science, computational neuroscience, and literature at Princeton (Class of 2019), and wrote my thesis on natural language processing models for semantic representation in the human brain.
 Previously, I held positions at the [Princeton Neuroscience Institute](https://pni.princeton.edu/), the [Harvard Data Science Initiative](https://datascience.harvard.edu/), and [Ruane, Cunniff, and Goldfarb](https://en.wikipedia.org/wiki/Ruane,_Cunniff_%26_Goldfarb).
+I also worked as a machine learning and natural language processing consultant for startups in the Bay Area.

-I am currently a machine learning engineer in the Bay Area and also collaborate with [FOR.ai](https://for.ai/), a multi-disciplinary AI research group.
+Currently, I work as a researcher for the [Stringer Lab](https://www.janelia.org/lab/stringer-lab) at Janelia, and as a ML/NLP research engineer at the search engine startup [NLMatics](https://www.nlmatics.com/).
+Finally, I collaborate with [FOR.ai](https://for.ai/), a multi-disciplinary AI research group.

 ## About this website